guardian/csnx/libs/@guardian/source-foundations/README.md

 # `@guardian/source-foundations`

+This package is part of the [Source design system](/docs/source/README.md).

 [![npm](https://img.shields.io/npm/v/@guardian/source-foundations)](https://www.npmjs.com/package/@guardian/source-foundations)

 The atoms from which all our visual design is built.
 They may be used with any CSS-in-JS library.